Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 * TCP traffic across all nodes is allowed.
   For basic functionality make sure RPC port (default :19998) is open on all nodes.
 * Allow `sudo` privilege for the OS user that Alluxio will be running as.
+  This is only needed if you expect Alluxio to automatically mount a RAMFS on the workers.

 ## Basic Setup